HenrikSamuelsson/c-how-to-program-8th-global/content/solutions/chapter-02/solution-02-02/solution-02-02.md

 ## h)

 All arguments following the format control string `printf` function must not be preceded by an ampersand (&).
-Take for example the following `printf` that will compile just fine.
+Take for example the following `printf` statement that will compile just fine.

 ``` C
 printf("Your age is %d", age);